instantOS/instantos.github.io/development/status.md

 # Status bar customisation

 instantWM displays a status bar at the bottom of each monitor.
-The status text is configured via the TOML configuration file.
+The status text is configured via the TOML configuration file at [`~/.config/instantwm/config.toml`](/docs/wmsettings#configuration-file-location).

 ## Configuration